Accepted Workshop at CHI 2026

 Note: At least one author of each accepted submission must register for and attend the workshop in person to present their work.

-Link to Submission System (Coming Soon) →
+→ Link to Paper Submission System (Easychair)

 Organizers